Qualitative research design (and planning)

 Data analysis: methods to consider in your qualitative research design

-You should also consider if you are going to transcribe your data from audio recordings.
-This can take weeks itself if you are doing it yourself, or you might consider sending to a professional to transcribe.
-Automated transcription can save a lot of time, but may struggle depending on the recording quality, and you'll still need to read through the result carefully and fix any mishearings.
+You will also need to get your data into an analysable format.
+If you have audio or video recordings, you will typically need to consider how you are going to transcribe your data into text, or whether you might use multimedia qualitative software to analyse it.
+By itself, the transcription process can take weeks if you are doing it yourself, or you might consider sending to a professional to transcribe.
+Automated transcription can save a lot of time, although you'll still need to read through the result carefully and fix any mishearings.

 Selecting a qualitative analysis method for your research

 You also need to think about what type of analysis you are going to do.
 Approaches like grounded theory or IPA are often seen as just an analytic technique, but they affect the data collection approach and methodology too.
-With grounded theory, you should probably be collecting and analysing data as you go, rather than waiting till the end.
+With grounded theory, you should probably be collecting and analysing data as you go, rather than waiting till you've collected all the data to analyse it.
 It’s a prime example of how why you should consider all aspects of the research process (even the analysis) before you start.

 Writing up your qualitative research

-This is another classic stage that people don’t leave enough time for, writing up can be a very time consuming and laborious process, but can be speeded up immensely by a good research plan.
+Writing up can be a very time consuming and laborious process, which people often don't leave enough time for.
+However, it can be sped up immensely by a good research plan.
 If you’ve done a good literature review, this will help write the introduction and first few chapters.
-If you’ve got a good practical plan because you had everything in place for your IRB, had realistic expectations for recruitment and gave yourself plenty of time for analysis, you will have all the components to need to plug together and write up.
+If you’ve got a good practical plan because you had everything in place for your IRB, had realistic expectations for recruitment and gave yourself plenty of time for analysis, you will have all the components to need to plug together the parts and write up.
+A good plan means you will have already thought deeply about your rationale for your chosen methods, so the Methods section in particular will be a breeze.
 If you’ve used qualitative analysis software, this can also greatly speed up the writing process, because it makes it so quick to find and collate quotes on different themes.

-Finally, if you are applying for funding at any time, be it for a masters/PhD studentship, placement, grant, scholarship or award, you will almost certainly need to share some kind of research plan or proposal, and considering all the aspects of design here will make that a lot easier.
+Finally, if you are applying for funding at any time, be it for a masters/PhD studentship, placement, grant, scholarship or award, you will almost certainly need to share some kind of research plan or proposal.
+Considering all the aspects of design here will make that a lot easier.

 If you are considering what qualitative analysis tool to consider in your research design, and to help with your qualitative research, why not give Quirkos a try?
 It’s visual and intuitive, inexpensive and easy to learn, and has helped thousands of researchers across the world with their qualitative research.
 You can download a free trial here, or get a quick guide and overview from some of our free tutorial videos.